-USFWS will make improvements to the Refugia systems at both the UNFH and SMARC.
+For 2022, the refugia is asking for the use of \$160,000 Task 1 rollover funds to make improvements to the refugia systems at both the Uvalde National Fish Hatchery (\$80,000) and the San Marcos Aquatic Resource Center (\$80,000).
 Six monitor and control units and the associated equipment will be purchased for each facility.
-These units will record water parameters and controlling equipment (chillers, CO2 injectors) up to 12 systems at each facility.
+These units will record water parameters and controlling equipment (chillers, CO2 injectors) on up to 12 systems at each facility.
 These systems will assist in maintaining water parameters and alert staff if values deviate from specified levels.
 In addition to the controllers, CO2 injection systems will be installed to assist in maintaining a consist pH and reduce calcium buildup on equipment.
 Mechanical filters and UV sterilizers will be added to the systems for increased flexibility, where each system can function as flow-through or 100% recirculating.
-Old water pumps will be replaced with more energy efficient pumps, where needed.
-These improvements will minimize the potential for catastrophic system failure, alert staff to problems with individual systems, and add redundancy into the functioning of the Refugia systems.
-Additionally, the purchase of a portable water velocity meter to be made for field measurements.
+Were needed, old water pumps will be replaced with more energy efficient pumps.
+These improvements will minimize the potential for catastrophic system failure, alert staff to problems with individual systems, and add redundancy into the functioning of the refugia systems.